Get Ready for Hurricanes and Ice Dams

 One thing to keep in mind is that interior damages result from ponded water that makes its way into the home.
 The ice itself is not so much the problem.
 Therefore, if you can provide an “escape route” for the melted snow to exit the roof, the ice dam does not continue to grow from melted water that re-freezes and the water does not make its way into the home.

 While many of the heating systems designed to melt snow and ice available today concentrate on the eave edge of the roof, they often do not heat far enough up on the roof to effectively relieve any ponded water.
 A product like Ice Dam Cutter, with heated bars that extend vertically up the roof, can work magic on troublesome ice areas by allowing melted water to escape the roof.
-Ice Dam Cutter needs to be combined with heat cable in the home’s gutters and downspouts so that the melted water can get away from the rooftop.
+Ice Dam Cutter needs to be combined with heating cables in the home’s roof gutter and downspout systems so that the melted water can get away from the rooftop.

 If you continue to struggle with ice dams, give us a call at 1-800-543-8938.
 We’d be happy to talk through your situation and lend our advice.
 And, while metal roofing is not a “cure-all” for ice dams, it can play a role in alleviating troublesome conditions.

 So, with that, we do hope that you are well and safe this season and able to enjoy bonfires, autumn colors, pumpkin spice “everything,” and time with family and friends rather than be worried about hurricanes and ice dams.
 However, if you are in areas where those things can be problems, we hope that we have provided some helpful tips.